reyestech/Splunk-Ransomware/README.md

 - To get the file name, we head back to Suricata and inspect the network packets.
 - We can look at the raw text of the suspicious domain we found earlier.
 We found a .jpg.
 - Enter Search: index=botsv1 sourcetype=suricata dest_ip="192.168.250.100"  "http.hostname"="solidaritedeproximite.org"
-> Answer guidance: Please include the file name with extension.

 Goal: Identify the downloaded file that contains Cerber’s cryptor code.
 > Answer guidance: Include the file name with extension, e.g., notepad.exe or favicon.ico.

 **SPL**
 ```
 index=botsv1 sourcetype=suricata dest_ip="192.168.250.100" "http.hostname"="solidaritedeproximite.org" earliest=08/24/2016:00:00:00 latest=08/25/2016:00:00:00